One of the biggest challenges for product managers is working out which feature requests should inform your product roadmap.

 A suggestion made 1.5 thousand times is of more interest than a suggestion made twice.

 One of the easiest ways to see which feature requests are most popular is by voting.

-How to create a public customer suggestion board
+How to create a public customer feedback board

-Instead of getting feature requests through multiple channels, invite your customers to add feature requests to a central suggestion board, or upvote feature requests that have already been added by someone else.
+Instead of getting feature requests through multiple channels, invite your customers to add feature requests to a central feedback board, or upvote feature requests that have already been added by someone else.